 Cover the mixture and cook it on low heat for about 3 hours, stirring halfway through.

 If you don't own a slow cooker, have no fear because this recipe works well in the oven.
 Pour the mac & cheese mixture into a 9-by-13-2-inch pan and bake at 350ºF for about 50 minutes.
-While Trisha likes to keep the mac and cheese recipe plain, I highly suggest serving this creamy mac with a sprinkling of toasted breadcrumbs, a dash of paprika, crumbled bacon and extra grated cheese.
+While Trisha likes to keep the mac and cheese recipe plain, I highly suggest serving this creamy mac with a sprinkling of toasted breadcrumbs, a dash of paprika, a dash of pepper, crumbled bacon and extra grated cheese.
 Add some pepper jack for a kick!

 This Trisha Yearwood crockpot mac and cheese recipe makes for a great bulk side dish during a busy holiday because you don't have to take up a burner with slow cooker macaroni.
 There's no active prep time which makes this easy to set and forget while you work on the rest of your party dishes.
 Trisha uses the 10-ounce bricks of cheese that melt beautifully, like Velveeta, but you can also use any grated cheeses you like because the ratio is what matters most here.
 When it comes to home cooking, there really is nothing like a baked macaroni or in this case, one slow cooked to perfection.